Breakup of the Bell System: Remergers

-Breakup and subsequent mergers of the Bell System companies, as of 2026 (assuming the Verizon purchase of Frontier goes ahead).
-Not shown: Cincinnati Bell (now Altafiber), FairPoint.
+Breakup and subsequent mergers of the Bell System companies, as of 2026.
+Not shown: Cincinnati Bell (now Altafiber), FairPoint, and AT&T's 2026 acquisition of Lumen's mass-market broadband connectivity business.

 Regulatory changes brought about by the Telecommunications Act of 1996 allowed the Baby Bells to merge with each other or with non-Bell companies.
 Subsequently, a series of mergers and divestments has left six companies owning parts of the former Bell System as of 2024.